-The limitations were: firstly, the PICO score and OQS are not validated and have not been rigorously tested for validity and reliability.
-Secondly, the inter-rater agreements were not calculated; however, the reviewers performed a pre-training reporting quality assessment to define the evaluation criteria and the disagreements were always resolved by consensus with the third reviewer.
+The limitations were as follows: first, the PICO score and OQS are not validated and have not been rigorously tested for validity and reliability.
+Second, the interrater agreements were not calculated; however, the reviewers performed a pretraining reporting quality assessment to define the evaluation criteria and the disagreements were always resolved by consensus with the third reviewer.